 Chardonnay Wine Guide

-Explore Chardonnay, the world's most popular white wine grape.
-From crisp Chablis to buttery California styles, discover why Chardonnay offers something for everyone.
+Explore Chardonnay, the world's most popular white grape.
+From crisp Chablis to buttery California styles, discover its regions, tasting profile, food pairings, and aging potential.

 Characteristics